General Pershing WWI casualty list: The list

 One of the publications that printed this data along with the names who were reported dead and wounded was the Evening Public Ledger, a Philadelphia newspaper published from March 25, 1836, to January 1942.
 On November 5, 1917, the EPL published a story with the headline "Casualty List In First Action Thrills Nation".
 In the article it listed the first three American deaths in the war: McLean County, Kentucky's Corporal James Bethel Gresham, Private Merle Hay from Glidden, Iowa, and Private Thomas Enright of Pittsburgh, Pennsylvania.
 They had been killed in a skirmish on November 3, 1917.
 In addition to the three Americans KIA the casualty list printed that five were WIA and twelve soldiers were MIA.
 Initially, the casualty lists were published with casualty's name and their address.
 From March 9, 1918, the list was "denatured" or stripped of home addresses.
-On April 2, 1918, the American military prevented the publication of all casualty lists from the American War Department decreeing that the only source for casualty lists would be the American command headquarters in France.
+On April 2, 1918, the American War Department said that the only source for casualty lists would be the American command headquarters in France (Pershing's AEF).